 Despite their ubiquity in countries like Sweden, Canada, United Kingdom and the United States, credit card usage and availability isn’t consistent around the world.
 Consumer habits specific to preferred payment options tend to be nation-based.

 So, depending on the markets in which you do business, payment options can vary widely.

 To make your ecommerce store appealing to consumers across borders and oceans, merchants need to consider alternative payment options, the cost of implementing and using them…and how resistant they are to fraud.

-is ClearSale’s Vice President of Partnerships and Alliances, and she lives for connecting the right people to make things happen.
+is ClearSale’s (former) Vice President of Partnerships & Alliances, and she lives for connecting the right people to make things happen.
 Denise has 20 years of experience in ecommerce and knows the ecommerce landscape from every angle, for every size business, in every market.

-is ClearSale’s Senior Director of Marketing.
+is ClearSale’s Senior Senior Director, Growth Strategy (Former Senior Marketing Director) at ClearSale.
 An eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil, she understands the strategies needed for expanding into new markets.

 The buy now, pay later payment option may initially sound like the layaway plans of the past, where consumers made a purchase, and the product was on hold until it was completely paid off.